What's in your Aftershave

 You can whip up a luscious, frothy, lubricating lather with the best of them.
 You can wield your steel against day old scruff like a knight of old.
 But now what?
 What is your post shave routine?
 Are you a balm man, a splash guy, a menthol head?
 You might have your favorite staple to end your grooming ritual, but what is it actually doing for your skin?
 Why do you use it?
 We’ve got the skinny on the ingredients in your post-shave products so you can choose the right one for you and your skin.

-So here’s a list of some common aftershave components, what they do, and who they may benefit!
+Here’s a break down of some common aftershave components, what they do, and who they may benefit.

 Alcohol: Now this one seems like a given, but alcohol is quite the “umbrella term” in chemistry.
 It is - very generally speaking - a carbon-based molecule with a hydroxyl group (Hydrogen directly bound to an Oxygen atom).
 The alcohol used in aftershaves is ethanol, which is a two-carbon alcohol that has great astringent properties.
 In short, an astringent is anything which will cause a coagulation, or clumping, of proteins.
 It’s what causes the dry feeling in your mouth after drinking wine or eating turkey full of organic molecules known as tannins, and it’s what causes the tightening of the skin when splashing on your favorite aftershave.
 Ethanol’s chemical properties make it a great antimicrobial by helping tighten the pores and creating a poor environment upon which harmful bacteria could thrive.
 However, ethanol can have the effect of decreasing sebum production by the skin’s sebaceous glands, so this may not be ideal for those who battle with dry skin.

 Glycerin: Glycerin is a very effective humectant and is a welcome addition to any aftershave splash, tonic/toner, or balm.
 A humectant is a classification of substances which reduce moisture lost by absorbing nearby water and retaining it within the skin.
-Glycerin is incredibly effective in that, due to its biochemical properties, it can pass through water channels, or aquaporins, leading into the cell.
-This means that glycerin operates on both an extra- and intra-cellular levels.
+Glycerin is incredibly effective at that.
+Due to its biochemical properties, it can pass through water channels, or aquaporins, leading into the cell.
+This means that glycerin operates on both an extra- and intra-cellular level.

 Menthol: A primary comment of peppermint oil, menthol is highly praised for its anesthetic properties, which is why it is used so often, not only in the cosmetic industry, but also in pharmaceuticals.
 Menthol is unique in its biochemical activity, activating the TRPM8 receptors in the skin, which are responsible for the sensing of cold temperatures in the human body.
 While it does not actually change the temperature of the skin, it induces a similar effect and, in conjunction with its local anesthetic properties, is a great addition to your aftershave balm/splash.